lr-emmacg/liferay-environment-composer/README.markdown

 This Liferay Workspace is set up so you can immediately spin up an environment with Liferay, a database, and Elasticsearch set up.
 Different features and services can be included or omitted as needed.

-To start up the environment, run `./gradlew composeUp`.
+To start up the environment, run `./gradlew start`.

-To shut down the environment, run `./gradlew composeDown`.
+To shut down the environment, run `./gradlew stop`.

 ## Features